emilianobovetti/the-square-wheel/content/blog/javascript-currying-why-not.md

 Some languages like [Haskell](https://en.wikipedia.org/wiki/Haskell_%28programming_language%29) and those in [ML family](https://en.wikipedia.org/wiki/ML_%28programming_language%29) adopt an odd philosophy: every function takes exactly one argument, no more, no less.
 So a multiple argument function - in those languages - will be represented with a single argument function that returns another function and so on.
 At the end of this chain, the last function will return some non-function value.

 For example in javascript we write `Math.min(10, 5)`, while in OCaml the expression would be `min 10 5`.
-Difference is subtle, `Math.min(10)` will be evaluated to `10`, but `min 10` will produce a function that, when applied to a second integer, will give the minimum between `10` and that number.
+Difference is subtle: `Math.min(10)` will be evaluated to `10`, but `min 10` will produce a function that, when applied to a second integer, will give the minimum between `10` and that number.

 This difference can be clearer if we try to implement OCaml's `min` in javascript.
 The code may look like this: